hpn777/node-orm3/Readme.md

 A batteries-included Object-Relational Mapper for Node.js with first-class async/await support, rich associations, and solid TypeScript types.

-- **Why ORM3?** Multi-database support (MySQL/MariaDB, PostgreSQL, Amazon Redshift, SQLite), composable query chains, hookable lifecycle events, and identities cached out of the box.
+- **Why ORM3?** Multi-database support (MySQL/MariaDB, PostgreSQL, Amazon Redshift, SQLite, QuestDB), composable query chains, hookable lifecycle events, and identities cached out of the box.
 - **API style:** Promise-only.
 Every operation can be `await`ed and plays nicely with modern JavaScript.
 - **Works great with TypeScript:** Ship-shape `.d.ts` files, generics for models and instances, and expressive helper utilities.